The French Eclectic Style

 Exterior Color Palette

 Window hardware features simple, functional forms with just a touch of ornamentation.
 Common hardware integral to the style includes locks, lifts and handles.
 The most popular hardware finishes are black wrought iron and antique brass.

 Doors typically feature one of two different styles of hardware.
-The first is a hand-forges style that exhibits medieval cultural roots.
-The Second is more refined, although still simple and traditional in appearance.
+The first is a hand-forged style that exhibits medieval cultural roots.
+The second is more refined, although still simple and traditional in appearance.
 Black wrought iron and antique brass are the most common door hardware finishes.

 Lock and Keeper in Oil Rubbed Bronze finish

 Covington™ Door Hardware

 Covington hardware is slightly more refined for more formal home designs.

 The typical grille pattern is made up of vertical rectangles with proportions that are roughly 6:5.
 Diamond light patterns are also common, but these are used almost exclusively with casement windows and are usually not seen with double-hung windows.
 Additionally, it’s common to have a mixture of grille patterns on the same house.

 Since French Eclectic style houses are a blended style, windowpane proportions from one window to the next can vary as much as 20 percent.